MENU

 2 bay leaves

-2 Tbsp. dry sherry or dry white wine
+2 Tbsp. dry sherry, or dry white wine

 3 Tbsp. green onions (chopped)

-Place the flour in a large non-stick skillet and heat over medium-high heat.
-Watch the pan carefully, stirring and shaking the flour.
 It will take about 10 to 15 minutes and the flour will turn an almond brown.
 Do not let the flour cook too fast or burn.
-Remove to a plate and cool.

-Sprinkle about 1/4 of the cooked flour over the top of the cooked vegetables.
 Stir to blend the flour and repeat with the flour in three more batches until it is fully incorporated and there are no clumps of flour.

-Add the water slowly, stirring continuously.
+Add the vegetable stock slowly, stirring continuously.
 The sauce will begin to thicken.
-Stir in the salt, pepper, cayenne pepper, bay leaves, and Cajun spice.

 When ready to serve, heat the sauce and add the chicken strips.
 Cook for about 10 - 12 minutes.